-- Students or staff must not come into school if they or a member of their immediate household test positive for COVID-19. - Students or staff who travel to a location that requires them to quarantine based on state guidelines must not come into school until the quarantine period has ended. - Students should continue remote learning until they are able to return to in person instruction.
+- Students or staff must not come into school if they or a member of their immediate household test positive for COVID-19 unless they have been vaccinated. - Students or staff who travel to a location that requires them to quarantine based on state guidelines must not come into school until the quarantine period has ended unless they have been vaccinated.